Jean Lorrah

 Jean Lorrah (born 1940) is an American science fiction and fantasy author.
 She has produced several Star Trek novels, frequently with her writing and business partner Jacqueline Lichtenberg.
 Her most recent work with Lichtenberg is on the Sime~Gen Universe.
-Her fantasy series The Savage Empire, from the 1980s, is mostly solo work.
+Her 1980s fantasy series The Savage Empire is mostly solo work.

 Lorrah taught English at Murray State University from 1968-2008 and received her Ph.D. from Florida State University.
 She was the first female non-nursing/home economics doctorate professor hired at MSU.